What is a heat wave? Causes, impacts and how to stay safe

 How do heat waves form?

-What causes a heat wave?
+More about what causes a heat wave

-Fact
+Myth Fact

+Heat waves cause earthquakes.
 Heat waves can cause drought and wildfires, not earthquakes.

+Heat waves are due to global warming.
 Global warming may be increasing the number of heat waves but it is not the sole cause of heat waves.

+Heat waves only occur in August.
 Heat waves take place in the summer months, which change depending upon where you are in the world.

+Heat waves cause power outages.
 Heat waves themselves don't cause the power outage; instead the increased electricity consumption combined with the high temperatures can lead to power outages.

 How hot can a heat wave get?

-The temperature of a heat wave is well over 90° F with high humidity, making it feel a great deal hotter.
+The temperature of a heat wave is well over 90° F, with high humidity making it feel a great deal hotter.
 Weather forecasters use a heat index to determine how much hotter the effect of the humidity is making the day feel.
 For example, if it is 84.5° F with humidity levels of 84%, the day feels more like 98° F.

 Where do heat waves occur?